kreismit/ECE4960/labs.md

 In the long-range case, my (mini) tape measure was only 1 m long, so I added an 18" ruler at the end of the tape measure to reach 1.4 m.
 The ToF sensor was surprisingly immune to small changes in angle (probably because the beam spans about 15°); but, when mounted low, it kept picking up the rough carpet, leading to noisy and very inaccurate measurements.
 To mount the sensor higher, I taped it to the box of the RC car.
 That is why there is a series which dips back down, and another series labeled "raised".

+The VL53L1X ToF sensor didn't seem to see the metal desk leg at all.
+Hence, I did not gather range data for that.
+This will obviously cause bloopers when the robot cannot see shiny metal objects.

 ![Scatterplot of VL53 Ranging Data](Lab5/Images/VL53L1X_LR_Scatter.png]
 Figure 6.
 Measured range (long range mode) vs. real range.